arainko/ducktape/docs/readme.md

       Field.allMatching(FieldSource("SourcedLastName", "SOURCED-SSN")),
       Field.const(_.socialSecurityNo, "CONSTANT-SSN")
     )
+// warning:
+//  Field 'socialSecurityNo' is configured multiple times
+//
+//  If this is desired you can ignore this warning with @nowarn(msg=Field 'socialSecurityNo' is configured multiple times)
 ```

 Of course we can use this to override the automatic derivation for each field: